OpenVnmrJ/OpenVnmrJ/Install.md

 The OpenVnmrJ installer may be downloaded from https://github.com/OpenVnmrJ/OpenVnmrJ/releases
 Move the zip file to /tmp and unzip it.
-If you are logged in as root, do not try to install it from root's home directory (/root).
+If you are logged in as root, do not try to install it from the root home directory (/root).
 It will not work.
 First unzip the file and cd into dvdimageOVJ (or dvdimageOVJMI).
 If you are using CentOS 8, some modifications to the currently released OpenVnmrJ 2.1 are required.
 Download the ver81.zip file from the github